The best camera for video in 2023: find the best model for you

 -

 Action cams are one of the simplest ways to get into video.
-There’s almost nothing to know.
-Apart from a handful of basic settings for the video resolution and frame rate, you just press a button to record and press it again to stop.
+While they do let you get granular with video resolution and frame rate, you can also just press a button to record and press it again to stop.
 What action cams lack in finesse they make up for in immediacy, impact, and their bulletproof go-anywhere attitude – and one name stands above all the others: GoPro.

-A full set of pro photography functions in an ultra-light drone
+A full set of pro functions in an ultra-light drone

 Specifications